 In Graphs: Is Delhi Beginning to Slow the Surge?
 Too Early to Tell

-As Delhi continued to fight the surge of COVID cases, the Health Ministry in its press conference on 3 May said that the Union Territory may be showing early signs of slowing the spike.
+As Delhi continues to grapple with the surge of cases that has left its citizens gasping for breath, on a hunt for ambulances, beds, oxygen and life saving medicines, the Health Ministry in its press conference on 3 May said that Delhi may be showing early signs of slowing the surge.

-India’s overall cases also reported a dip for the third consecutive day.
-However, the country still logged 3,449 deaths and 3.57 lakh new cases of COVID on 4 May, taking the cumulative tally in the country to over 2 crore.
+India’s overall cases also reported a dip for the third consecutive day, however the country still logged in 3,449 fresh deaths and 3.57 lakh new cases of coronavirus on 4 May, taking the cumulative tally in the country to over 2 crore cases.

-What’s behind this ‘slow-down’ that the ministry is ‘cautiously optimistic’ about?
-As on 3 May, when the ministry shared the data, Delhi had recorded 18,043 cases, against 61,043 tests.
+What's behind this 'slow-down' that the ministry is 'cautiously optimistic' about?
+As of May 3rd, when the ministry shared the data, Delhi had recorded 18043 cases, against 61043 tests.

-We looked at the data on new cases, deaths and testing done in the capital since 1 April, but it's just too early to tell.
+We look at the data on new cases, deaths and testing done in the capital since April 1st and conclude, it's just too early to tell.

-In the beginning of April, Delhi was conducting 75,000 to 90,000 tests in a day.
+In the beginning of April, Delhi was conducting anywhere between 75,000 to 90,000 tests in a day.
 This is a cumulative figure of both RT PCR tests and rapid antigen tests.
-As on 1 April, Delhi had 2,790 new cases of COVID-19 and the city recorded nine deaths.
+As of April 1, Delhi had 2790 new cases of COVID-19 and the city recorded 9 deaths.

 Testing Has Slowed Down

-The chart above indicates a downward curve when it comes to new cases recorded in the first three days of May.
+The chart above indicates a downward curve when it comes to new cases recorded in the first 3 days of May.
 But that downward curve is accompanied by lower testing.
-It's also indicative of the weekend, when the numbers slow down.
+It's also indicative of the weekend, when the numbers do slow down.

-Testing itself has slowed compared to the first half of April, when the city recorded well over 90,000 tests in a day, with some days exceeding the 1 lakh mark.
-But from 20 April, testing has remained well under 83,000 tests in a day.
+While testing itself has slowed compared to the first half of April, when the city recorded well over 90,000 tests in a day, with some days exceeding the 1 lakh mark.
+But from 20th April, testing has remained well under 83,000 tests in a day.

 Test Positivity Rate

-Delhi's test positivity rate, percentage of positives from total samples collected, as on 1 April was around 3.57 percent.
-It quickly climbed to over 31 percent by 1 May, in a month's time, when the city recorded over 25,000 cases and 412 deaths.
+Delhi's test positivity rate, percentage of positives from total samples collected, as of April 1 was around 3.57 percent.
+It quickly climbed to over 31 percent as of May 1, in a month's time, when the city recorded over 25,000 cases and 412 deaths.

-But we looked at test positivity rate over the last eight days, there was a slight dip – from 26 April showing a positivity rate of nearly 35 percent, to 3 May showing a positivity rate of 29.56 percent.
+But we looked at test positivity rate over the last 8 days, there is a slight dip, 26th April showing a test positivity rate of nearly 35 percent, to 3rd May showing a positivity rate of 29.56 percent.

 The month of April has been devastating as far as deaths are concerned.
-As the graph above indicates, the curve swiftly climbed up from 9 deaths on 1 April to 448 deaths on 3 May.
+As the graph below indicates, the curve has swiftly climbed up from 9 deaths on April 1 to 448 deaths on 3rd May.
 These are only the official figures.
-As several ground reports by journalists indicate, Delhi is underreporting and undercounting its dead.
+As several ground reports by journalists indicate, Delhi is under reporting and under counting its dead.

-Doctors also warn of case fatalities going up.
-As they've been warning from day one, today deaths are hospitalisations from at least two weeks ago, and those hospitalisations are fresh cases from a week before.
-The pressure on health systems will not ease till the surge truly and consistently slows down.
+The doctors also warn of case fatalities going up.
+As they've been warning from day one, today deaths are hospitalisations from at least 2 weeks ago, and those hospitalisations are fresh cases from a week before.
+The pressure on health systems will not ease up till the surge truly and consistently slows down.

-Delhi went under full 'COVID curfew' starting 19 April, and that curfew was further extended on 1 May.
-The graph has mostly held steady ranging from 24,000 to 27,000 cases during the curfew, with first two days of May showing a slight downward trend (a possible weekend-effect).
-And testing numbers are also indicative of the weekend-effect, with lower testing reported on 26 April and 2 May, both Sundays.
+Delhi went under full 'COVID curfew' starting April 19th, and that curfew was further extended on May 1st.
+The graph has mostly held steady ranging from 24,000 to 27,000 cases during the curfew, with first two days of May showing a slight downward trend (a possible weekend effect).
+And testing numbers are also indicative of the weekend effect, with lower testing reported on 26th April and 2nd May, both Sundays.

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.